hashicorp/terraform-provider-awscc/docs/data-sources/sagemaker_cluster.md

 - `instance_type` (String) The instance type of the instance group of a SageMaker HyperPod cluster.
 - `life_cycle_config` (Attributes) The lifecycle configuration for a SageMaker HyperPod cluster. (see [below for nested schema](#nestedatt--instance_groups--life_cycle_config))
 - `on_start_deep_health_checks` (List of String) Nodes will undergo advanced stress test to detect and replace faulty instances, based on the type of deep health check(s) passed in.
+- `override_vpc_config` (Attributes) Specifies an Amazon Virtual Private Cloud (VPC) that your SageMaker jobs, hosted models, and compute resources have access to.
+You can control access to and from your resources by configuring a VPC. (see [below for nested schema](#nestedatt--instance_groups--override_vpc_config))
 - `threads_per_core` (Number) The number you specified to TreadsPerCore in CreateCluster for enabling or disabling multithreading.
 For instance types that support multithreading, you can specify 1 for disabling multithreading and 2 for enabling multithreading.

 <a id="nestedatt--instance_groups--instance_storage_configs"></a>